crowdint/sinatra-view-helpers/README.md

     <% end %>

 ## TODO
-Create a gem version for sinatra an use Padrino helpers
+Create a gem version for sinatra (maybe using Padrino helpers).